 5. Kaeng Kari – Yellow Curry

-Thanks to the low amount of chili, this curry will not taste too spicy when tasting it.
+Thanks to the low amount of chili, this curry will not taste too spicy.
 You can easily find this dish in restaurants in Western Thailand.
 It was inspired by British naval cuisine when British troops arrived in Thailand in the 20th century.

 It is a combination of Indian curry powder and traditional Thai curry paste to create a unique color and flavor.
 Unlike other curries, turmeric is added to the curry to make it yellow.
 Moreover, you will feel the flavor of coconut milk when you taste it.

 Among Thai dishes, green curry is one of the spiciest.
 It originates from central Thailand with unique processing and flavor.
 The remarkable thing about this recipe is the amount of coconut milk added to make the dish sweet and fatty.

 The presence of lemongrass, coriander, galangal, zest, and chili makes the flavor of the food intense and robust.
 If you like spicy food, this dish is definitely a must-try.

 Its name “Green curry” is inspired by the color of green chilies added to this food.
 In Thai, the word “wan” means “sweet”, so you will feel a slight sweetness when eating it.
 This food was common during the reigns of King Rama VI and VII.

 7. Khao Soi – Coconut Curry Noodle Soup

 Khao Soi is a dish you should try when visiting Northern Thailand.
 This dish got its inspiration from a signature dish from Burmese cuisine – coconut curry.
 It was first brought to Chiang Mai by the Chinese in the late 19th and early 20th centuries.